brandonwang1/kittyhawk/API.md

 You can find the full API reference [here:](https://pennlabs.github.io/kittyhawk/index.html)

-There are two main constructs, Application (which has ReactApplication and DjangoApplication subclasses) and Cronjob.
+There are two main constructs, Application and Cronjob.
+Application has multiple subclasses, including  RedisApplication, ReactApplication and DjangoApplication.
 There are also constructs for defining individual deployments, services, ingresses, etc.

 ### Application

 [Application](lib/application.ts) is the basic construct for deploying a general application, containing a deployment, service, and optionally an ingress and certificate.
 To create an Application, it must be passed a scope, name and a properties object containing a valid configuration.
   - ReactApplication and DjangoApplication both subclass Application, and contain additional checks to make sure the configuration is correct.
+RedisApplication can be used to quickly configure Redis.

 ### Properties for Application